 One Week Before

 * Buy perishable food items.

 * Contact volunteers to remind them of their shifts.
-Find back up volunteers just in case
+Find back up volunteers just in case they are needed.

 * All volunteer groups should finish up their preparations, set up tables, prepare the foods